 The buttons on this sewing machine can simplify the sewing process a lot.
 An integrated speed control slider means you don’t have to focus on how hard you’re pressing the sewing pedal.
 Instead, you can set it to the speed you want and continually sew at the same speed no matter how hard you press the pedal.
 There is also a start/stop button on the front of the machine so you can ignore the pedal altogether if you want.
 The Needle Position Key will move the needle to its highest or lowest point.
 This makes threading easier when the needle is in the up position and gives you a precise pivot point for tight turns if you send the needle to the down position.
 This machine also comes with a lot of the basics like an automatic needle threader, LED light, extension table and sharp thread cutter.

-The four reviewers who used the CS6000i said it took a while to figure out how to use this machine but found the accompanying instructions very helpful.
-One had a problem finding the lever to lower the foot and another kept getting error messages when she switched between stitch patterns too quickly.
-Because of this, the sewing machine earned a D- for ease of use.
-It received a C+ for accuracy because some reviewers felt the factory setting tension was off.
+When we reviewed the CS6000i, we found that it took a while to figure out how to use this machine but found the accompanying instructions very helpful.
+That said, it's a steep learning curve, especially compared to the other machines we reviewed.
 The straight stitch wasn’t very straight on denim and several decorative stitches resulted in puckering on cotton and satin.

 This sewing machine comes with a bunch of extra feet: a buttonhole foot, overcasting foot, monogramming foot, zipper foot and several others.
 Only two other machines we tested came with more feet, the Singer Confidence 7640 and the Singer Stylist 7258.
 A walking foot of this quality alone can cost upwards of $10, so all these extras can save you a lot of money in the long run.
 It also comes with a cleaning brush, bobbins and seam ripper.